-- Hope and Sesame® Sesamemilk: sesame-based plant milk products that are functional alternatives to dairy-based milk products, and leverage food technology and complex process development to innovate unique, nutritious, delicious, and sustainable plant-based milk products - RightRice® Veggie Rice: 'rice' grains made from a combination of lentils + chickpeas + peas + rice, a unique product innovation which performs and tastes like rice, but provides 10g+ of complete protein (an Excellent Source of Protein) and 5g of dietary fiber (an Excellent Source of Fiber) with 40% fewer carbs than white rice, one of the world's most heavily consumed grains. - Mozaics[TM] Real Veggie Chips: popped potato snacks with real veggies (peas, beans) as the principal ingredients, providing nutritious and high-quality alternatives to the salty snacking category. - Veggicopia® Real Veggie Snacks: breakthrough shelf-stable dip cups that taste like refrigerated dips but have 24x the shelf-life with no refrigeration required (leveraging a proprietary ingredient blend), plus other portable, long shelflife vegetable snacks like single-serving brine-free snacking olives.
+- Hope and Sesame® Sesamemilk: sesame-based plant milk products that provide vegan alternatives to dairy-based milk products and leverage food technology and complex process development to innovate unique, nutritious, delicious, and sustainable plant-based milk products. - RightRice® Veggie Rice: 'rice' grains made from a combination of lentils + chickpeas + peas + rice, a unique product innovation which performs and tastes like rice and provides 11g of complete protein (a Good Source of Protein) and 6g of dietary fiber (an Excellent Source of Fiber) per serving.
+That's more protein and fiber than quinoa, with 40% fewer carbohydrates than white rice, one of the world's most heavily consumed grains. - MozaicsTM Real Veggie Chips: popped potato snacks with real vegetables (peas, beans) as the principal ingredients.
+A low-calorie, nutritious salty snack that eats like a potato chip, MozaicsTM provide a high-quality great tasting plant-based snack. - Veggicopia® Real Veggie Snacks: breakthrough shelf-stable dip cups as delicious as refrigerated dips but with 24x the shelf-life, no refrigeration required (which makes the products more sustainable and eliminates food waste), plus other portable, long shelf-life vegetable snacks like single-serving brine-free Greek snacking olives.

-The Company currently does not have any manufacturing operations but instead has developed a network of GFSI certified contract manufacturers to produce their products under their brands and to specific recipes and formulations.
+The Company currently does not have any manufacturing operations but instead has developed a network of GFSI certified contract manufacturers to produce our products under our brands and to create specific recipes and formulations.
 Some proprietary ingredients are provided to these contract manufacturers 'white labeled' so as to additionally protect intellectual property.
 In addition to the Company's full-time sales and marketing teams, the Company has also established a network of third-party sales agents, brokers, and distributors to sell our products directly to distributors, retailers and foodservice partners.